-WMUA denied request for emergency funding at SGA meeting
+UPDATE: WMUA denied request for emergency funding at SGA meeting

 “It seems like you are having a lot of trouble with this transmitter.
 Have you thought about putting in a financial request for that?”
 Senator Nikki Bosco asked during the meeting.

 “The issue is the expense required with replacing it,” explained McCawley, “it’s upward of a $40-50,000 issue.”
-The old transmitter is merely a piece of the overall problem, according to McCawley.
+The old transmitter is merely a piece of the overall problem, according to him.

 When asked about the future of WMUA’s financial status, Senator Allie McCandless replied, “I think that WMUA’s financial situation is looking pretty dire at the moment, but hopefully they can start to ramp up their fundraising and take advantage of the fundraising that [Student Activities and Involvement] and SGA have for agencies to help them get their finances in order.”

-Note: UPDATE: WMUA denied request for emergency funding at SGA meeting Editor’s note: Since the article’s original publication, it has been edited to correct inaccuracies regarding why the ECSA grant application was denied, WMUA’s contribution toward the expenses being requested and WMUA’s equipment.
-It was also edited to correct what was said during the meeting about the banning of the WMUA radio host in 2015 and to add the voice of the SGA finance committee.